You might be thinking …

 phrase = "hello"

-You can access individual elements (or items) in a list or split them up into parts by using indexes, an index being a position in a list.
+You can access individual elements (or items) in a list or split them up into parts by using indices, an index being a position in a list.

 hello has 5 characters, the first element being